-Minimum requirements for readmission must be determined by faculties, submitted for approval to Senate and published in the faculty prospecti.
+Minimum requirements for readmission must be determined by faculties, submitted for approval to Senate and published in the faculty prospectus.
 It is thus the responsibility of each Faculty Board to ensure that:

-- 2.2.1 The general principles for determining readmission rules contained in Appendix A are used as a guideline when determining the minimum requirements for undergraduate programmes in the faculty. - 2.2.2 Readmission requirements for each programme (for all year levels) are determined, submitted for approval to Senate via the Academic Planning and Quality Committee, and published in the faculty prospectus.
+- 2.3.1 The general principles for determining readmission rules contained in Appendix A are used as a guideline when determining the minimum requirements for undergraduate programmes in the faculty. - 2.3.2 Readmission requirements for each programme (for all year levels) are determined, submitted for approval to Senate via the Academic Programme Committee, and published in the faculty prospectus.
 Faculty Boards may decide to determine generic readmission requirements for all or groups of programmes in the faculty instead of determining the requirements per programme.
-Generic faculty readmission requirements must also be submitted for approval to Senate via the academic Planning and Quality Committee and must be published in the faculty prospectus. - 2.2.3 The attention of students is drawn to the readmission requirements during the registration process.
+Generic faculty readmission requirements must also be submitted for approval to Senate via the Academic Programme Committee and must be published in the faculty prospectus. - 2.3.3 The attention of students is drawn to the readmission requirements during the registration process.
 This is especially important if a student's academic progress is unsatisfactory and conditions are placed on his/her readmission.
-In this instance, the Faculty Management Committee (FMC) in collaboration with Faculty Administration must determine the process to be followed to record the conditions for readmission on the student record and to notify the student of the conditions.
+In this instance, the Faculty Management Committee (FMC) in collaboration with Faculty Administration must determine the process to be followed to record the conditions for readmission on the student record and to notify the student of the conditions. - 2.3.4 Conditions for Readmission could include combinations of: - a.
+Referral to an academic advisor, student success coach, and/or student wellness counsellor. - b.
+Prescribing the modules that a student can enrol for in a semester/year - c.
+Prescribing the number of modules that must be passed in a semester/year - d.
+Attendance of tutorials and/or SI sessions - e.
+Class attendance - f.
+Sessions with an academic literacies (writing) consultant - g.
+Working through online student success resources